KumarVariable/springboot-hikari-jdbc-mysql/ReadMe.md

 ..\springboot-hikari-jdbc-mysql> mvn clean package -e -U

 ```
-- Navigate to **BootHikariMySqlApplication.java** in your IDE and run this class as Java or SpringBoot application.
+- Navigate to <B> `BootHikariMySqlApplication.java` </B> in your IDE and run this class as Java or SpringBoot application.

 <h3> License </h3>

-The beautiful thing about open source programming community is that its always free.
+Licensed under GNU General Public License v3.0.
+Please see [LICENSE](LICENSE) for details.

 **Happy Learning!**